RWI – Leibniz Institute for Economic Research: Education

 The RWI is one of the administrators of the Ruhr Graduate School in Economics (RGS Econ).
 Founded in 2004, the RGS Econ collaborates with universities in Bochum, Dortmund, and Duisburg-Essen to provide scholars the opportunity to conduct economic research.
 RGS Econ also offers a PhD program.

 Report on the German economy

 The RWI is one of the economic research institutes in Germany that, twice a year (in spring and autumn), submit a joint report on the state of the German economy, the so-called Gemeinschaftsdiagnose (joint diagnosis).
-The other institutes that submit the research report are part of the Leibniz Association.
-The RWI collaborates with the other groups to publish a joint report on the state of the German economy, the Gemeinschaftsdiagnose (Joint Economic Forecast).
-The other leading research institutes include:
+The other institutes that submit the research report as part of the Leibniz Association include: